Andrea94c/DroNETworkSimulator/README.md

-# UAV-Networks Simulator
+# UAV-Networks Simulator - Autonomous Networking - A.A.
+2020-2021

-UAV-Networks-Routing is a Python simulator for experimenting routing algorithms on unmanned aerial vehicle networks.
-The project requires Python 3, and the following dependencies ``numpy``.
+UAV-Networks-Routing is a Python simulator for experimenting routing algorithms and mac protocols on unmanned aerial vehicle networks.
+The project requires Python 3, and several dependencies.
+This code is released for the course of Autonomous Networking - A.A.
+2020-2021, to develop and test AI based protocols.

 ## Execution